 Parchments (degree certificates) are produced for and awarded only at Convocation.
-For graduates who are unable to attend Convocation, the parchment will be shipped 2 to 3 weeks after Convocation.
+For graduates who are unable to attend Convocation, the parchment will be shipped after Convocation.
 Please check the Fees and Financial Aid section of the Calendar for any fees information.